 Leaving Via San Giovanni at one’s back and going down Corso Giuseppe Verdi, up to the crossroads with Via Garibaldi on the left side, and Via Diaz on the right one, we come to the nineteenth-century Evangelical Methodist Church, built according to the directions of Giovanni Pitteri.

 In Via Garibaldi one can see the Church of the Immaculate, a small building conserving some interesting paintings.

-From Via Garibaldi we come to Piazza Municipio, where there is the present Town Hall, in the eighteenth-century Palazzo Attems Santa Croce: this building too was designed by the great architect from Gorizia, Nicola Pacassi.
+By continuing the walking tour in Gorizia, from Via Garibaldi we come to Piazza Municipio.
+There stands the present Town Hall, in the eighteenth-century Palazzo Attems Santa Croce: this building too was designed by the great architect from Gorizia, Nicola Pacassi.

-From the square, walking down Via Vittorio Veneto, we come to another small square; turning left, we go a little out of our way to see Piazza San Rocco, where the church was built in honour of the saint who protected the city during the fury of a terrible pestilence: the church is embellished wit a painting credited to Palma il Vecchio.
+From the square, walking down Via Vittorio Veneto, we come to another small square; turning left, we go a little out of our way to see Piazza San Rocco, where the church was built in honor of the saint who protected the city during the fury of a terrible pestilence: the church is embellished with a painting credited to Palma il Vecchio.

-Northwards, not far from the town centre, in the locality of Oslavia, stands the Sacrarium, a war memorial which commemorates the fallen of the First World War.
-Built in 1938, it looks like a fortress dominated by a great tower; the crypt is at the centre of a triangular area with three towers at its corners.
+Northwards, not far from the town center of Gorizia, in the locality of Oslavia, where stands the Sacrarium, a war memorial which commemorates the fallen of the First World War.
+Built-in 1938, it looks like a fortress dominated by a great tower; the crypt is at the center of a triangular area with three towers at its corners.
 In the Sacrarium, over 57,000 bodies of Italian soldiers and 539 of Austrian-Hungarian soldiers rest in peace, after having been exhumed from the War Cemeteries on the Plateau of the Bainsizza al Vipacco.
 On the left of the Sacrarium is the Votive Bell offered by the war veterans.